Why should I switch my cat from dry to wet food?

-More evidence has emerged linking dry food diets and feline lower urinary tract disease (FLUTD).
+More evidence has emerged linking dry food diets and Feline Lower Urinary Tract Disease (FLUTD), among many other serious health problems.

 A study was conducted at The Hebrew University of Jerusalem’s Koret School of Veterinary Medicine to evaluate urethral obstruction (UO), which is an extremely common, life-threatening condition in cats.